TommasoTron/Non-Linear-Cardiac-Mechanics/README.md

 </table>

 - *Units & scaling (consistency checks)*: how can we verify that geometry, material parameters ($\mu,\kappa$).
 We didn't find any sources online using the Neo-Hooke implementation.

+- *Stability and convergence*: How should we study the stability of the solution?

 - *Neo-Hookean variant (not unique)*: